rumkin/plant/packages/plant/readme.md

 });
 ```

-It allow to create predictable behaviour and avoid unexpected side effects to
+It allow to create predictable behavior and avoid unexpected side effects to
 change.
 Plant itself overwrite default node.js HTTP Request and Response objects
 with Plant.Request and Plant.Response.